RootlessAgrarian/mappingguide/docs/fundamentals/1_setup.md

 The process for loading maps is somewhat laborious, as the editor can only use game files that are currently loaded by the game.

-You should complete the next tutorial in a single sitting if possible, but if you need to load your saved process for any reason, skip to tutorial 3, where the process of loading your maps into the game is detailed.
+You should complete the next tutorial in a single sitting if possible, but if you need to load your saved project right now for any reason, skip to tutorial 3 --  the process of loading your maps into the game is explained there.

 [<- Back to Index](../index.md) --- [ Tutorial 2 - Creating a basic map ->](2_firstmap.md)